 - Widening divide: Peace in Manipur cannot be restored by half-measures READ MORE

 - Do it via UIDAI: States shouldn’t create separate biometric databases.
 Multiple datasets increase security risk READ MORE

 ETHICS EXAMPLES AND CASE STUDY

-- The Punishment of Criminals READ MORE
+- The ethics of war: Proportionality and nationalism READ MORE

 Questions for the MAIN exam

 - Public funding of elections will certainly bring transparency in the poll process.
 Critically examine.

 - State governments’ committed expenditure under OPS would shrink their commitment to the FRBM Act.
 Critically comment.

 - Increasing debt is not only creating fiscal imbalance but affects the ability of state governments to run welfare schemes and blocks the path for the development of the country.
 In the light of the statement anslyse why freebies schemes are a recipe for fiscal disaster.